eawww/TungstenCarbide/game/rules/01-Contents.md

 ### Initiative Tokens

 Initiative tokens to designate turn order.
 Are drawn at the beginning of each round and kept for the duration of the round.
+They are numbered from 1-6.
+Each has a color on the bottom coresponding to a starting space.

 ## Health Tracking Tokens